serverless/blog/posts/2017-10-xx-serverless-vs-containers.md

   - PhilippMuns
 ---

-Serverless and containers seem pretty different, and they are.
-But they also have a several very important things in common.
+Serverless and containers seem pretty different, but they have some pretty important things in common.

 You want a modern, future-proof architecture?
 They both have it.
 You want to build that slick architecture while also leveraging the latest innovations in distributed systems and large-scale application development?
 Yep, they both have that too.